-- Money Stock (M3) ≃ Total Debts (corr.coef = 0.987) (line 1 ≃ line 2 in the top left diagram of Figure 19) - Time Deposits $(M_T) \simeq$ Private Debts (by Producers and Households) (corr.coef = 0.928) (line 3 \simeq line 4 in the same diagram)

-• M_1 (= Currency + Demand Deposits) \simeq Government Debts (corr.coef = 0.992) (line 5 \simeq line 6 in the same diagram)
+- Money Stock $(M_3) \simeq$ Total Debts (corr.coef = 0.987) (line 1 \simeq line 2 in the top left diagram of Figure 21) - Time Deposits $(M_T) \simeq$ Private Debts (by Producers and Households) (corr.coef = 0.928) (line 3 \simeq line 4 in the same diagram) - M_1 (= Currency + Demand Deposits) \simeq Government Debts (corr.coef = 0.992) (line 5 \simeq line 6 in the same diagram)

-The diagram on top right in Figure 19 shows that our EM model can successfully produce money-debt breakdown relations as observed in Japan.
-Specifically, money stock (line 1) is shown to be always equal to total debts (line 2) in the model.
+The diagram on top right in Figure 21 shows that our EM model can successfully produce money-debt breakdown relations as observed in Japan.
+Specifically, money stock (line 1 in blue) is shown to be always equal to total debts (line 2 in red) in the model.
 This confirms that the equation (35) we presented above holds true in the EM model of the debt money system.
 Under the present system, money is created only when producers, households and government come to borrow from banks at interest.
 Bankers receive interests on those loans that are created as borrowers' deposits out of nothing.

-Our endogenous money ASD model can successfully reproduce these macroeconomic relations of money stock such as M_1, M_T, M_2, M_3 and debts by producers, households, and government.
+Our endogenous money ASD model thus can successfully reproduce these macroeconomic relations of money stock such as M_1, M_T, M_2, M_3 and debts by producers, households, and government.
 Hence, the EM model would also help analyze and identify system structures underlying the macroeconomic behaviors of debt money by manipulating the model parameter values.

-In this sense, the endogenous money ASD model developed in this Part II can be used as a standard macroeconomic model for explaining the paradigm shift in macroeconomics we have emphasized in this paper series.
+Bottom diagrams are the same as the top ones except that money stocks (lines 1 in blue) in the top are replaced with GDP (lines 1 in blue) in the bottom in order to compare the behaviors of GDP and monetary breakdowns directly.
+To sum up, the endogenous money ASD model developed in this Part II can be used as a standard macroeconomic model for explaining the paradigm shift in macroeconomics we have emphasized in this paper series.